Matteo Waem: Early years

 Matteo Waem, who is of Belgian and Italian parentage, grew up in Merksem, a suburb of Antwerp.
 He took his first steps in football at the age of five at Seja, a regional football club.
 At the age of six he joined the Royal Antwerp academy, where he played until 2020.
 During this period, he also had a short stint at Westerlo for a year before resuming his career at Antwerp.
-During the 2019–20 season, he was on a trial practice at English EFL Championship club Birmingham City and succeeded in convincing them to a transfer.
+During the 2019–20 season, he was on a trial practice at EFL Championship club Birmingham City and succeeded in convincing them to a transfer.
 Due to external factors, however, the deal fell through.

 MVV

-In June 2020, Waem signed with Dutch Eerste Divisie club MVV.
-He made his professional debut on 5 September 2020 in a 7–1 home loss to Cambuur, replacing Koen Kostons in the 84th minute.
+In June 2020, Waem signed for Dutch club MVV.
+He made his professional debut on 5 September 2020 in a 7–1 Eerste Divisie home loss to Cambuur, replacing Koen Kostons in the 84th minute.

 Waem was appointed team captain of MVV ahead of the 2022–23 season.
 He scored his first professional goal on 5 February 2023, opening the score in the derby against Roda JC, which MVV lost 2–1.